san-poon/san-poon/README.md

   - @vercel/postgres (database)

 - 🔨 **Current Project:**
-  - Spearheading the development of 'Lesson Create Mode' for [PlayLearnForge](https://playlearnforge.vercel.app).
+  - Spearheading the development of 'Learning Path Create Mode' for [PlayLearnForge](https://playlearnforge.vercel.app/feature-category-hierarchy/create).
     - Empowering experts to craft engaging lessons with intuitive UI.
-[Create Lesson](https://playlearnforge.vercel.app/bite-sized-lesson/create)
+[Create Lesson](https://playlearnforge.vercel.app/feature-lesson/create)
   - **Why PlayLearnForge?**
-    - Envisioning a unified learning platform, PlayLearnForge is a testament to my belief that educational contents must be created through contribution of experts and feedback from learners, making sure the content is updated and method to learning is personalized
+    - Envisioning a unified learning platform, PlayLearnForge is a testament to my belief that skillful contents must be created through contribution of experts and feedback from learners, making sure the content is updated and method to learning is personalized

 ### Join the Journey!